VoxForge/voxforge.github.io/en/Read.md

     "Microsoft browsers not supported... please install
     a current version of a Free and Open Source browser such as Chrome or FireFox"
+  no_FireFoxAndroid_message: >
+    Unfortunately, using the VoxForge app with the Firefox browser on Android results in audio artifacts (scratches and pops) being included in wav file, please use Chrome.

 alert_message:
   serviceworker: serviceworker